mmenavas/marvel/README.md

 ## Marvel - Drupal 8 module
 This module allows your site to connect to Marvel Comics API so you can fetch and display data about your favorite characters.

+Prerequisite:
+- Create an Marvel developer account and get API keys from https://developer.marvel.com/

 Usage:
 - Install module.
 - Configure API keys at `/admin/config/marvel/settings`.